watem-sedem/watem-sedem/CONTRIBUTING.rst

 .. code-block:: bash

-  $ pip install -r doc-requirements.txt
+  $ pip install -r docs/requirements.txt

 After which you should be able to generate HTML output by typing ``make html`` from the `docs` directory.